kapoko/invoicer/README.md

 Clone and run `npm install && npm link`.

-Run `cp config/config.example.yml config/config.yml` and fill in your config.
+Run `invoice init` and fill in your config.

-List commands with `invoice help`.

 ## Usage